Taimur-Shabbir/taimur-shabbir.github.io/_posts/2024-09-28-walmart-time-series-sales-prediction.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/walmart-time-series/output_16_1.png" alt="None">

-Alright, before we do a persistence baseline evaluation, we need to resample the data.
-This is because the Date values are erratic and don't follow any real pattern (see below)
+Great!
+It looks like we have chosen stores with similar levels of sales.
+Next we need to think about the granularity of the data we want to be working with.
+The data in its current format, while consistent across Stores, are ultimately erratic and don't follow any real pattern (see below).
+This means we need to conduct resampling

 ```python
 pd.set_option('display.max_rows', 400)

 pd.Series(df_selected_stores.index.unique())
 ```

     0     2010-01-10
     1     2010-02-04